Thrissur City Police: Organization

 The Thrissur City Police is headed by a Commissioner of Police (CP), an SP-ranked officer of the IPS Kerala Cadre.
-The Commissioner is assisted by an Additional Commissioner of police at the city police headquarters.
-He is also assisted by Assistant Commissioners of Police (ACPs) of the rank of DSP/ ASP, who head police subdivisions and other special units.
+The Commissioner is assisted by an Additional Deputy Commissioner of police at the city police headquarters.
+He is also assisted by Assistant Commissioners of Police (ACPs) of the rank of DySP/ ASP, who head police subdivisions and other special units.

+The City Police Commissioner reports to Deputy Inspector General (DIG) of Thrissur Range.

 For the maintenance of law and order, the Thrissur City Police District is divided into four police subdivisions and various police stations, each headed by an Assistant Commissioner of Police (ACP) and an Inspector of Police (IP), respectively.